 How Topical Relevance Works

 One way is through the use of keyword research.
-When you’re trying to determine which keywords to target, it’s important to consider not only the search volume and competition levels of those keywords, but also how relevant they are to your website.
+When you’re trying to determine which keywords to target, it’s important to consider not only the search volume and competition levels of those keywords but also how relevant they are to your website.

 1. Write In-Depth, Thorough Content

-One of the best ways to build topical authority for your website is to write in-depth, thorough content.
+Writing in-depth, thorough content is one of the best ways to build topical authority for your website.
 This includes both blog posts and articles.

-In order to write in-depth, thorough content, you need to research your topics thoroughly.
+You need to research your topics thoroughly to write in-depth, thorough content.
 This means going beyond just reading a few articles on the internet.

-When you’re researching your topic, you should look for primary sources, like data from studies or surveys.
+When researching your topic, you should look for primary sources, like data from studies or surveys.
 You should also read books and articles from experts in the field.
 Use tools such as Google Scholar to find scholarly articles.

 2. Get Links From High-Quality Websites